 Are you passionate about making positive changes in the lives of women, girls, and their families in the developing world?
 Do you want to inspire others to help eliminate global poverty?
 Are you looking to volunteer with one of Canada’s most respected international development and humanitarian agencies?

 The movement started in 2011 and each council has its own unique feel, with their own initiatives, events and goals.
-These women volunteer their time and their expertise because they are passionate about empowering other women and girls.
+Members volunteer their time and their expertise because they are passionate about empowering other women and girls.

 The energetic awareness building and fundraising efforts of these volunteers are an invaluable asset for CARE Canada.
 Each council “adopts” a CARE project that they have the opportunity to learn about, raise funds for, and even visit.

-Currently the Vancouver and Calgary councils have adopted the Malawi and Zambia portions, respectively, of the Healthy Moms, Healthy Babies project which gives moms, families, and health providers the tools they need to stop malnutrition.
+Currently the Vancouver council has adopted the Malawi and Zambia portions, respectively, of the Healthy Moms, Healthy Babies project which gives moms, families, and health providers the tools they need to stop malnutrition.

 Why should I join a Council for CARE Canada?